Congress Program 2025

 Karen Gallant, Heidi Lauckner, Ashlyn Stevens, Jacqueline Wojciechowski, and Stephanie Mason

-Embracing the chaos: Pitfalls and opportunities of longitudinal analysis in leisure research
+Paper 3: Embracing the chaos: Pitfalls and opportunities of longitudinal analysis in leisure research

 Rebecca Genoe, Toni Liechty, Wonock Chung, Jenna Fesemyer, Samara Stearns, Kristen Plandowski, and Pattara Tavilsup